-To oppose a motion, you must present the Court with a statement explaining the basis of your opposition and he legal authority supporting your contentions.
+To oppose a motion, you must present the Court with a statement explaining the basis of your opposition and the legal authority supporting your contentions.
 You must also file any evidence upon which you intend to base your opposition to a motion for summary judgment.
 Pursuant to Local Rule 7-9, your opposition is due not later than twenty-one (21) days before the date designated for hearing of the motion.
-If you need additional time to oppose the motion, you must file and serve an ex parte application requesting an extension of time prior to the date on which your opposition is due, and must demonstrate that the additional time you seek is warranted and that the requested extension is not a crisis of your creation, thus precluding you from seeking ex parte relief.
+If you need additional time to oppose the motion, you must file and serve an ex parte application requesting an extension of time prior to the date on which your opposition is due.
+You must demonstrate that the additional time you seek is warranted and that the requested extension is not a crisis of your creation, thus precluding you from seeking ex parte relief.
 See Mission Power Eng'g Co. v.
-Continental Cas Co., 883 F.Supp.
-488, 492 (C.D.
+Continental Cas Co., 883 F. Supp.
+488, 492-93 (C.D.
 Cal.
 1995).

-Motion to Dismiss: A Fed.R.Civ.P.
-12(b)(6) motion to dismiss for failure to state a claim tests the legal sufficiency of the claims asserted in the complaint.
+Motion to Dismiss: A motion brought pursuant to Federal Rule of Civil Procedure 12(b)(6) for failure to state a claim tests the legal sufficiency of the claims asserted in the complaint.
 A dismissal under Rule 12(b)(6) is proper only where there is either a "lack of a cognizable legal theory," or "the absence of sufficient facts alleged under a cognizable legal theory."
 Balistreri v.
 Pacifica Police Dept., 901 F.2d 696, 699 (9th Cir.
 1990).
-The Court must deny the motion unless it appears that the plaintiff can prove no set of facts that would entitle him to relief.
+The Court will grant the motion only if it appears that the plaintiff can prove no set of facts that would entitle him to relief.
 See Conley v.
-Gibson, 355 U.S. 41, 45-46, 78 S. Ct.
-99, 102, 2 L. Ed.
-2d 80 (1957).
+Gibson, 355 U.S. 41, 45-46 (1957).
 When evaluating a Rule 12(b)(6) motion, the Court must accept all material allegations in the complaint as true and construe them in the light most favorable to the non-moving party.
 See Barron v.
 Reich, 13 F.3d 1370, 1374 (9th Cir.
 1994).
 However, the Court is not bound to assume the truth of legal conclusions merely because they are stated in the form of factual allegations.
 See Western Mining Council v.
 Watt, 643 F.2d 618, 624 (9th Cir.
 1981).
 Dismissal is proper if a complaint is vague, conclusory, and fails to set forth any material facts in support of the allegations.
 See North Start Int'l v.
 Arizona Corp.
-Comm'n., 720 F.2d 578, 583 (9th Cir.
+Comm'n, 720 F.2d 578, 583 (9th Cir.
 1983).